kam3k/blog/cv.md

 title:     Curriculum Vitae
 permalink: /cv/
 ---
-I am a Ph.D. candidate at [Queen's university](http://www.queensu.ca) focusing on state estimation in robotics.
+I am a software engineer at [Quanergy Systems, Inc.](http://www.quanergy.com), where I do work related to mapping and localization.
 I have extensive experience implementing Kalman filters, simultaneous localization and mapping (SLAM), and other algorithms on real robotic hardware.
 I am a lifelong learner (whether it's learning an [exciting new programming language](http://julialang.org) or [programming state-of-the-art hardware](https://www.google.com/atap/project-tango/)), and I love to teach others in an [intuitive way](/2015/10/14/how-i-learn/).

 # Education

-**Ph.D., Electrical and Computer Engineering,** [Queen's University](http://www.queensu.ca), Kingston, ON; 2012-present
+**Ph.D., Electrical and Computer Engineering,** [Queen's University](http://www.queensu.ca), Kingston, ON; 2012-2016

-* *Research topic:* Mobile geotechnical mapping using three-dimensional LiDAR and manifold-based simultaneous localization and mapping
+* *Thesis title:* Axis Mapping: The Estimation of Surface Orientations and its Applications in Vehicle Localization and Structural Geology
 * *Supervisor:* Dr. Joshua Marshall

 **M.A.Sc., Mechanical and Aerospace Engineering,** [Carleton University](http://www.carleton.ca), Ottawa, ON; 2009-2011